ArminJo/ServoEasing/README.md

 For **ESP32** you need to install the Arduino ESP32Servo library.<br/>
 <br/>
 If you require only one or two servos, you may want to use the included [LightweightServo library](https://github.com/ArminJo/LightweightServo) (only for **AVR**), instead of the Arduino Servo library.
-The LightweightServo library uses the internal Timer1 with no software overhead and therefore has no problems with **servo jitterring** or interrupt blocking libraries like SoftwareSerial, Adafruit_NeoPixel and DmxSimple.<br/>
+The LightweightServo library uses the internal Timer1 with no software overhead and therefore has no problems with **servo jittering** or interrupt blocking libraries like SoftwareSerial, Adafruit_NeoPixel and DmxSimple.<br/>
 For instructions how to enable these alternatives, see [Compile options / macros](https://github.com/ArminJo/ServoEasing#compile-options--macros-for-this-library).

 # Features